Long Awaited but Never Forgotten… New Mortality Rates Apply in 2018

 The IRS has posted final regulations requiring new mortality rates to be used in various calculations under single-employer defined benefit plans beginning with 2018 plan years.

-The initial impact of these new mortality rates will be most visible as:
+The initial impact of the new rates will be most visible as:

 - an increase in minimum funding requirements,